Sienci-Labs/Resources/cnc-fun/the-basics/cnc-cutting-tools.md

 **General rules:**

 - Use the largest diameter cutting tool you can bear if you don’t mind the lack of detail and want to remove material quickly.
-For the LongMill this is going to be in the range of 1/4" to 1/2"
+For most CNC's this is going to be in the range of 1/4" to 1/2"
 - Long tools can make deeper cuts but usually deflect more and affect surface finish, try to use the shortest tool you can or mount it deeper into the router

 [tabby title="Flutes"]